 For these victims of workplace bullying, they perceived the bullying as a psychic trauma, a traumatic life event, or as a life crisis.
 According to these victims, bullying left an internal scar or vulnerability, which would never heal completely, but would easily reopen and continue to cause harm.
 When these victims were reminded of the bullying, this reopened the old internal wounds and tensed and painful memories were brought back again.
 Bullying was most often perceived by these victims as a purely negative event rather than as an event that also provided personal development and strength or other positive gains.
 Bullying destroyed the victims mental or physical health.

-These victims of workplace bullying felt less valued and can began to feel that they deserved to be bullied and over time accepted the bullying behaviour as normal.
-Feelings of shame developed, and their behaviour changed that led to a deterioration in health and the bully victim blaming themselves for the bullying which affected their self-image.
+These victims of workplace bullying felt less valued and can begin to feel that they deserved to be bullied and over time accepted the bullying behaviour as normal.
+Feelings of shame developed, and their behaviour changed that led to a deterioration in health and the bully-victim blaming themselves for the bullying which affected their self-image.
 All negative events at the workplace were perceived to be attributed to these who became ‘‘scapegoats’’.
-Frustration and worry at the workplace were commonly channelled through the bully victims, who thereby perceived that they carried the bully’s burdens.
-The bully victims assumed feelings of guilt and blamed themselves, believing that they were disloyal, created irritation and generally made life difficult for their colleagues.
+Frustration and worry at the workplace were commonly channelled through the bully-victims, who thereby perceived that they carried the bully’s burdens.
+The bully-victims assumed feelings of guilt and blamed themselves, believing that they were disloyal, created irritation and generally made life difficult for their colleagues.

-Australian research that surveyed 1528 Australian employees found that almost half of Australian workers experienced some form of workplace bullying in their life time.
-Workplace bullying has been shown to have significant negative impacts to the business bottom line.
+Australian research that surveyed 1528 Australian employees found that almost half of Australian workers experienced some form of workplace bullying in their lifetime.
+Workplace bullying has been shown to have significant negative impacts on the business bottom line.
 There is evidence of increased absenteeism and presenteeism, higher rates of staff turnover and high legal costs when cases erupt.
 It is estimated that workplace bullying costs Australian organisations $6 – $36 billion a year.
 It is estimated that 5-7% of employees have experienced a bullying event in the past six months.
-See our post on how workplace bullying maybe affecting your staff.

-This research recommends organisations to focus on leadership, communication, promotion of positive workplace cultures, empowerment of employees, and timely action.
+This research recommends organisations focus on leadership, communication, promotion of positive workplace cultures, empowerment of employees, and timely action.
 Actions that you can take include: moving the workplace towards a positive and psychologically healthy one, incorporating workplace bullying into the overarching risk management processes.
 This requires clear policies and procedures.
 It also places workplace bullying prevention and management firmly into well-being programmes that include training, coaching, and mediation.
-See our post on what we know about workplace bullying and what works.

 Anti-bullying interventions are generally undertaken as primary, secondary and tertiary programmes.